Racing Car Design

 The international teaching staff of Muner includes highly experienced lecturers and professionals.
 The contents of the Courses have been defined together with the contribution of the partner companies so as to ensure that training is in line with current requirements of the labour market.
 The aim is providing knowledge and skills related to the design of motorvehicles that are high-performance and suitable for competitions.
 From hybrid and electric motor propellers to production systems with typical features of the new manufacturing 4.0 environment.

 The Program requires student participation in numerous laboratory activities either on campus or on the premises of industrial partners, in line with a “learning by doing” approach.
 It also includes mandatory internships in private companies and lab-based thesis preparation activities carried out following a “project work” approach.

-The first semester of the first academic year in Racing Car Design is held in Modena Campus.
-Starting from second semester of first academic year all courses location will be Dallara’s Headquarters in Varano de’ Melegari (PR).
+The first academic year in Racing Car Design is held in Modena Campus.
+Starting from second academic year all courses location will be Dallara’s Headquarters in Varano de’ Melegari (PR).

 Location: Modena Campus

 |1||1||Manufacturing and Assembly Technologies / Science and Technology of Metallic and Composite Materials||12|